akumina/AkuminaDev/docs/Azure-DevOps-Deploy-or-update-Headless.md

 This article describes how to create a build pipeline to deploy or update an Akumina Headless site that is hosted in an app service.
 For this task, we use files located in source control.

 ## Source Paths
-We maintain all file required for this task in source control, as this allows us to exactly control the process of  and application deployment at all stages.
+We maintain all files required for this task in source control, as this allows us to exactly control the process of  and application deployment at all stages.
 For this, we need a source path that will help us support the deployment of the files, configurations and customizations for the application.

 For example source control paths, See the document Source Control Example - Source Locations.